jayaram2000/AWS_Tag_compliance/README.md

 ### Deployment Procedure

 1) Create an AWS Lambda function in the same region as the EC2 instances
-    * Choose author from scratch option
+    * Choose author from scratch option and give a suitable name to the function
     * Use Python 3.8 runtime and default role with basic Lambda permissions
     * Add AmazonEC2FullAccess, AmazonDynamoDBFullAccess policies to the default role created
     * Copy-paste the lambda_funtion.py file contents onto the AWS lambda lambda_funtion.py file